Litespeed F3: Formula Three

 In 2005, Litespeed were developing an F3 car originally manufactured in 2005 by the ATR Group in Italy as the SLC R1.

 In 2006, the SLC R1 underwent a full aero upgrade, which produced good results particularly on high-speed tracks such as the Nürburgring in Germany, where it attained pole position.
-By having autonomy on suspension geometry and layout, the Litespeed R1 also had a slow-speed cornering advantage due to its set-up capabilities.
+By having autonomy on suspension geometry and layout, the Litespeed R1 also had a slow-speed cornering advantage due to its setup capabilities.

 In 2007, the car did not race and its design/copyright was acquired by Litespeed F3 owners Nino Singh Judge and Steve Kenchington.
 The car was converted from an Opel to Honda engine over the winter and early part of 2008.

 The new car made its race debut at Snetterton in Norfolk in June 2008, and despite no testing was competitive driven by Callum MacLeod, while suffering from various teething problems.
 On only its second outing at Brands Hatch in Kent, the car finished 2nd driven by Jonathan Legris.